jack3715/Module1_Challenge_Citadel/README.md

 3. ***Risk-Adjusted Returns:*** Metrics like Sharpe Ratio and Sortino Ratio are used to evaluate a fund's return in relation to the level of risk taken.
 Higher risk-adjusted returns are typically more favorable.

-4. ***Assets Under Managment:*** AUM is a measure of the total capital managed by the fund.
+4. ***Assets Under Management:*** AUM is a measure of the total capital managed by the fund.
 Large AUM may affect a fund's ability to execute certain strategies effectively.

 5. ***Portfolio Turnover:*** Portfolio turnover indicates how frequently a fund buys and sells assets.
 Lower turnover can reduce trading costs and taxes, which is favorable for investors.

 [In 2022, Citadel's $16B in profit makes the company the top-earning company ever.](https://www.forbes.com/sites/hanktucker/2023/01/22/citadels-16-billion-gain-in-2022-makes-ken-griffins-firm-the-top-earning-hedge-fund-ever/?sh=71c2a09a3105) In the face of challenging market conditions in 2022, Citadel's flagship multi-strategy fund delivered an impressive 38.1%.
-The exceptional perfromance stood out as equity markets faced a significant downturn.
+The exceptional performance stood out as equity markets faced a significant downturn.
 According to estimates by LCH Investments, Citadel concluded 2022 with assets under management totaling $62.3B.
 Notably, the firm achieved the distinction of posting the most substantial single-year profit in the history of hedge funds.
 In a press release, CEO of Edmond de Rothschild Capital Holdings said "Citadels progress up the rankings in the past few years has been remarkable."

 [Bloomberg TV explains how top hedge funds are outperforming the rest of the finance industry](https://www.youtube.com/watch?v=xC1LqQbIXjk&t=1s)